Skin Facts and Functions

 • Skin is a vital organ that covers the entire outside of the body, forming a protective barrier against pathogens and injuries from the environment.

-• The skin is the human body's largest organ, both in weight and surface area.
+• The skin is the body's largest organ in weight and surface area.
 Thickness varies from 0.5 mm to 5 mm thick or more and weighs approximately 6 pounds.

-• Fresh skin cells come to the surface every 20 to 28 days, as they push the dead skin layers off the skin surface.
+• Fresh skin cells come to the surface every 20 to 28 days, pushing the dead skin layers off the skin surface.

 • The skin renewal process slows down with age.